-SARP will strive to protect students' individual freedoms and rights as listed below:
+SARP will strive to protect the individual freedoms and rights of students as listed below:

-- Freedom of speech and expression;

-- Freedom of assembly;

-- Freedom of inquiry;

-- Freedom from unfair or obscene treatment and acts of violence from any member of the college community, as well as others from outside the community;

-- Right to substantive and procedural due process in all SARP proceedings; Right to be informed of all SARP policies, procedures, and regulations.
+- 1) Freedom of speech and expression. - 2) Freedom of assembly. - 3) Freedom of inquiry. - 4) Freedom from unfair or obscene treatment and acts of violence from any member of the college community, as well as others from outside the community. - 5) Right to substantive and procedural due process in all SARP proceedings. - 6) Right to be informed of all SARP policies, procedures, and regulations.